mattjw/sparkql/README.md

 object for the path, allowing it to be used in all places where Spark requires a column.

-Function equivalents are also available, as summarised here:
+Function equivalents `path_str`, `path_col`, and `name` are also available.
+This table demonstrates the equivalence of the property styles and the function
+styles:

 | Property style | Function style | Result (same for both styles) |
 | --- | --- | --- |